 The inflorescence is a single nodding flower rising on a stalk from the axil of the two leaves and held beneath them.

-Flowers: The flower is from 1 to 2 inches wide and may have 6 to 9 white to pinkish petals, and 6 pale green sepals which can detach from the flower early.
+Flowers: The flower is from 1 to 2 inches wide and may have 6 to 9 white to pinkish (rarely) petals, and 6 pale green sepals which can detach from the flower early.
 Petals have rounded tips, the point where they are the widest, then narrowing to the base.
 The number of stamens is twice the number of petals.
 These have yellow anthers, longitudinally attached and rise from the base of a large yellow-green cylindrical to ovoid ovary which has a single style; overall, the flower has a waxy appearance.

 Fruit: A small apple-like fruit forms in summer, green initially, turning yellow, that contains 30 to 50 small ovoid seeds.
 The seeds, leaves, rhizomes and unripe fruit are poisonous; the ripe apple is considered edible raw, considered sweet but slightly acid, better when cooked, but some find it slightly toxic.
 An allergic reaction from handling the rhizomes can occur in some people sensitive to the compound Podophyllin found in the roots.

 Habitat: Mayapple grows from a rhizomatous root system consisting of many thick tubers which increment annually, fastened together with strong fleshy fibers.
 Once planted, it will multiply, but not invasively.
 Mayapple requires moist soil with partial sun, usually found in a woodland setting beneath a tall tree canopy.
 At Eloise Butler is found in the far corner of the wetland and near the Martha Crone Shelter in the Woodland Garden.
 Propagation is best done by root division in the spring just before the roots start new growth.

 Names: Both genus and species names refer to the leaf shape.
 The genus name, Podophyllum is derived from two Greek words - podos, meaning 'foot' and phyllon, meaning 'leaf' referring to the leaf structure with parts and lobes, somewhat resembling a foot.
 The species name, peltatum, refers to the leaf with its round shield-like shape.
 The author name for the plant classification, 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.